cabforum/servercert/docs/BR.md

   5. Firewall and router activities; and
   6. Entries to and exits from the CA facility.

-Log entries MUST include the following elements:
+Log records MUST include the following elements:

-1. Date and time of entry;
+1. Date and time of record;
-2. Identity of the person making the journal entry; and
+2. Identity of the person making the journal record; and
-3. Description of the entry.
+3. Description of the record.

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs